darraghd493/gradle-mcp919/README.md

 2. Import the project into your IDE.
 3. Done!

+## Information

+- This is only suitable for Windows.
+Linux and macOS are not currently supported in this configuration.
+- The native libraries path is automatically set in `~/src/test/java/Start`.

 ## Copyright

 LICENSE.txt - MCP license.

 ```
 MCP - Mod Coder Pack
 MCP is (c) Copyright by the MCP Team